-remains fit for purpose and strikes an appropriate balance between safeguarding fish stocks and the conservation status of the birds.Better protection of salmon during sensitive life stages through co-ordinated activities at potential 'pinch points'.
+Ecological Status under WFD; c) The uptake of agri-environment schemes; d) Report the number of 'serious environmental incidents' in England.
+Funding secured for both action and monitoring programme?
+Expected Action H6: Description of action: To reduce the risk of salmon stock depletion as a result of predation (H6), we will: a) support the continued issue of licences to control cormorants and goosanders, including the use of area-based licences and the coordination of management actions; b) complete a preliminary review of the current management of fish-eating birds in Wales and undertake a subsequent full evidence-based review of policy if a decision is made to undertake this; c) explore options for better protecting salmon at sensitive life stages and potential predation 'pinch points' (e.g. around barriers to smolt migration) and introduce new measures where appropriate; and d) review changes in the abundance and distribution of potential predator species to facilitate management decisions (e.g. seals and fish-eating birds).
+Planned timescale a) To 2024. (include milestones where appropriate): b) Review completed in 2019. c) Identify predation pinch points and seek to implement mitigating measures by 2024.
+Expected outcome: Ensuring that licensing policy for the control of fish-eating birds remains fit for purpose and strikes an appropriate balance between safeguarding fish stocks and the conservation status of the birds.
+Better protection of salmon during sensitive life stages through co-ordinated activities at potential 'pinch points'.
 Approach for monitoring effectiveness & enforcement: It is not possible to set quantitative targets for actions a) to d) because the associated metrics are not known.
 Therefore, progress will be measured in qualitative terms of annual reporting in the NASCO Annual Progress Reports, specifying as follows: a) The number and location of licences issued by Natural England and Natural Resources Wales and reporting of any developments in licensing practices. b) Report on outcome of preliminary review and annual reporting of subsequent developments. c) Report the number of potential predation 'pinch points' and measures adopted. d) Report on changes in predator abundance/distribution using JNCC/ British Trust for Ornithology information.
-Funding secured for both action an monitoring d Expected programme?
+Funding secured Expected

-Copy and paste lines to add further actions which should be labelled H5, H6, etc
+Copy and paste lines to add further actions which should be labelled H7, etc